mattriley/agile-avatars/README.md

 #### Used for

 Module composition / dependency injection.
+Extracted from Agile Avatars.

 #### Comments